 This reduction on only their transformability made it possible to speak of plastics neither as substantial materials that derive from a certain time and place, nor as bound to earth and embedded within an ecosystem.
 Or as Heather Davis puts it: "Plastic became synonymous with ephemerality, seeming to offer a substance without ontology precisely because of this manufactured disposability."

-And while it remains true, that by their disposability the plastics have made mass production and consumption demandingly dependending on them, today their indisposability has established a new urgency that expands way beyond economics; into the realms of the rural, the natural, even the deep seas.
+And while it remains true, that by their disposability the plastics have made mass production and consumption demandingly dependending on them, today their actual indisposability has established a new urgency that expands way beyond urban economics into the realms of the rural, the natural, even the deep seas.

 This urgency calls us humans to relate to plastics and recognize them as more than just abstracted substances for fabrication.
-As embedded partaking materials, holding their own powerful spatial agency and qualities, plastics have never been disposable.
+As embedded partaking materials, holding their own powerful spatial agency, qualities and intensities, plastics have never been disposable.

 Barthes, Roland: Mythologies, Paris 1957, S. 97